-Berries, such as strawberries, blueberries, raspberries and blackberries are low in calories and packed with vitamins and minerals.
+Berries, such as strawberries, blueberries, raspberries and blackberries are low in calories, high in fiber and packed with vitamins and minerals.
 Eating these fruits frequently offers the following health benefits:

 Berries contain phytonutrients, which are called anthocyanins.
 These substances give berries their bright colors.
 Anthocyanins act as powerful antioxidants in the body, helping to fight damage from free radicals that can lead to cancer and other chronic conditions (6).

-Eating berries boosts the body’s level of nitric oxide, a compound that widens blood vessels and allows for better blood flow.
-Anthocyanins and other nutrients in berries also help to reduce bad (LDL) cholesterol and triglyceride levels (6).
+Eating berries can boost the body’s level of nitric oxide, a compound that widens blood vessels and allows for better blood flow.
+Anthocyanins and other nutrients in berries may also help to reduce bad (LDL) cholesterol and triglyceride levels (6).